softkave/fimidara-server-node/SETUP.md

 ## Environments

 NOTE: the actual `.env` file will vary depending on the environment you are running.
-There are:

 - `.env.dev` for development.
 - `.env.unit-test` for unit testing.